aws-samples/serverless-patterns/kinesis-data-stream-firehose-apigw-sam/README.md

-# Kinesis Data Stream to API Gateway via Data Firehose
+# Amazon Kinesis Data Streams to Amazon API Gateway via Amazon Kinesis Data Firehose

-This sample project demonstrates how to send data received by Kinesis Data Stream to a HTTP Endpoint with Authorization (here API Gateway REST API) using Kinesis Firehose
+This sample project demonstrates how to send data received by Kinesis Data Streams to a HTTP endpoint with authorization (here API Gateway REST API) using Kinesis Data Firehose.

 Learn more about this pattern at [Serverless Land Patterns](https://serverlessland.com/patterns/kinesis-data-stream-firehose-apigw-sam).